- £501 per week

 Read the full Access Statement for this property.

 If you’re looking for a traditional and beautiful Yorkshire cottage then look no further than Plum Tree Cottage.
 Full of character and love, this three bedroom stone-built cottage is located in the village of Crayke in the Vale of York, just two miles from Easingwold.
 On the cusp of the Howardian Hills, an Area of Outstanding Natural Beauty, this is a delightful location for exploring the picturesque countryside and is perfect for walkers and cyclists alike.
 Just 200 yards from the cottage you will find the award winning Durham Ox country pub which serves delicious food made using local produce.
+The Durham Ox won pub of the year at The White Rose Awards.
 The city of York is only 14 miles away, where you can enjoy some lunch or afternoon tea at the famous Bettys Tea Rooms during a day of sightseeing and shopping.
 The market town of Helmsley is just 13 miles away with traditional pubs, boutique shops and cafes as well as its medieval castle, National Centre for Birds of Prey and Duncombe Park.
 Plus the historic sights of Appleforth Abbey, Rievaulx Abbey and Byland Abbey are all close by and definitely worth a visit.

 After exploring the surrounding area, retreat back to Plum Tree Cottage for some well-deserved relaxation.
 Boasting traditional wooden beams, beautiful original fireplaces, exposed stonework and brickwork and some original artwork this charming cottage is the ideal base for a break away with family or a group of friends.
 The cottage offers easy unrestricted on-street parking to the front and a large mature back garden with lawn and patio for relaxing in the fresh air.
 The well equipped kitchen boasts a traditional AGA for you to cook up a family feast together and dine as a group in the family dining room.
 Plus the wood burning stove in the cosy and comfortable living room offers the ideal spot to gather around and plan your next day’s adventures.